david-sn/wakecap-assets-backend/README.md

 # Welcome To WakeCap Backend Challenge

 ## Assumptions
-* Fist Asset every starting day send the duration will be 0.
+* Frist Asset every starting day send the duration will be 0.

 ## Non-functional requirements
 make sure that port 3000 for node server and 27017 mongodb